 - a.
 The Horse is Disqualified - b.
 The Horse will be sampled (urine and/or blood) - c.
 A Mandatory Out of Competition Period of 28 days will apply to the Horse (applicable at CEIs and CENs) - d.
-The Person Responsible will receive a Yellow Warning Card
+The Person Responsible will be reported to the President of the Ground Jury who will issue a Yellow Warning Card.